MTMOT MindGames · part of Identity Reclaim

 Same streaming display, but now the gap needs a word that fits the meaning, not necessarily the original.
 Trains reading comprehension and semantic inference.

-Word Forge draws on the same evidence base as crosswords and word puzzles — which have been shown in randomised trials to support memory and thinking in adults with cognitive changes — but adds variety, adaptive difficulty, and leadership-relevant language.
+Word Forge draws on the same evidence base as crosswords and word puzzles — which have been shown in randomised trials to support memory and thinking in adults with cognitive changes — but adds adaptive difficulty, meaning-based answers (a synonym that fits scores as well as the original word), and leadership-relevant language.

 “You're not being tested.
 You're forging connections between concepts, re-exercising the verbal agility that's central to communication and strategy.”